UniGraspTransformer: Simplified Policy Distillation for Scalable Dexterous Robotic Grasping: Experiments

 In Section~\ref{sec:vision-based}, we introduce a distillation loss for training the vision-based object encoder, enabling it to extract a 128-dimensional feature from partial object point clouds.
 This distillation process transfers knowledge from the state-based object encoder, which encodes complete object point clouds into a single feature, to the vision-based encoder.
 Table~\ref{tab:ablation_vision-AE} studies the impact of using a vision-based object encoder with and without distillation loss on UniGraspTransformer’s performance, showing a 2.2\% improvement in success rate, underscoring the value of distillation in training the vision-based encoder.

 \textbf{Reward Functions for Dedicated Policy Network.} As outlined in Section~\ref{sec:policy}, the dedicated policies are trained with reward functions defined in Eq.\ref{eq:reward}.
 We explore two reward functions: (1) the grasp reward $R_{d}$, which penalizes the distance between the dexterous hand and the object, and (2) the reward $R_{o}$, which encourages the hand to stay open until it contacts the object.
 In our default setup, $R_{d}$ is computed by measuring the distances between 36 hand points and the object point clouds.
 In Table~\ref{tab:ablation_reward}, we examine an alternative version where $R_{d}$ is based on distances between the 36 hand points and the object center.
 Additionally, Table~\ref{tab:ablation_reward} assesses the impact of including or excluding the reward $R_{o}$.
 A well-designed reward function enhances the performance of all dedicated policy networks, achieving an average success rate of 94.1\% across 3,200 training objects.
+Please refer to our supplementary material for more details.

 \textbf{Diversity Analysis on Grasp Pose.} Figure~\ref{fig:diversity_curve} provides a quantitative comparison of grasp pose diversity between the state-based UniDexGrasp++~\cite{UniDexGrasp++} and both the state-based and vision-based versions of UniGraspTransformer.
 During inference, each model generates 10 successful 200-step trajectories for each of the 3,200 training objects, with mean hand joint angles (normalized) used to represent the hand state at each step.
 The plotted range in Figure~\ref{fig:diversity_curve} demonstrates that UniGraspTransformer exhibits a broader range, indicating its capability to produce diverse grasp poses across a variety of objects.
 Figure~\ref{fig:diversity_pose} presents visual examples that highlight the greater diversity of grasp poses generated by our model compared to the previous method.